etingof/snmpsim/docs/source/documentation/tips-and-tricks.rst

 Several things to note here:

-* The *snmpsimd.py* instances share common data directory however use their own, dedicated cache directories.
+* The *snmpsim-command-responder* instances share common data directory however use their own, dedicated cache directories.

-* Each *snmpsimd.py* instance is listening on multiple IP interfaces (for the purpose of :ref:`address-based <addressing-simulation-data>` simulation)
+* Each *snmpsim-command-responder* instance is listening on multiple IP interfaces (for the purpose of
+  :ref:`address-based <addressing-simulation-data>` simulation)

 * The transport ID's are configured explicitly making the following *--data-dir* layout possible: